-Freematics ONE has optional TI CC2541 BLE module hooked on the hardware serial of ATMega328p.
+Freematics ONE has BLE connectivity by an optional TI CC2541 BLE module hooked on the hardware serial of ATMega328p.

-Freematics ONE plugs into the OBD port usually located under the steering column or slightly to the left of it.
+Freematics ONE plugs into the OBD port usually located under the steering column.
 To check if your vehicle is OBD-II certified, open your hood and find the sticker that looks like this:

 Vehicles using following vehicle protocols are supported.